 Electrical Hazard (EH)

-- EH is secondary protection against accidental contact with live circuits in dry conditions.
+- EH is secondary protection against accidental electrical contact in dry conditions.

-- It does not replace electrical PPE or safe work practices.
+- It does not replace electrical PPE, lockout procedures, or safe work practices.

 Other Markings